Help file related to the PET 2001 Emulator.

 Joysticks & Joystick Adapters

 The emulator supports up to two joysticks or gamepads connected to your compter.
-With the CAPS LOCK key engaged, the emulator also emulated a joystick from keyboard input, using the cursor keys (arrow keys) for directions and the space bar for the fire button.
+In Games Mode with the CAPS LOCK key engaged, the emulator also emulated a joystick from keyboard input, using the cursor keys (arrow keys) for directions and the space bar for the fire button.
 (Use CAPS LOCK to toggle between normal keyboard input and joystick emulation for these keys.
 If a real game controller is found, the keyboard joystick acts as an additional (second) one.)

 While the PET doesn’t have a joystick port of its own, there was quite a variety of schemes for joystick adapters to connect one or even two joysticks to the user port of the PET.
 These ranged from connection schemes for two simple joysticks for just left, right, and fire, a single joystick using all four directions connected by varying wiring schemes, to two joysticks, where fire was encoded by triggering both left and right inputs at once.